Time to read: 7 min

 Looking at the first hole, we need to specify several things: hole location variation, cylindricity or hole surface variation, and how perpendicular it must be.
 But variation compared to what?
 The bottom?
 The other hole?
 Some ethereal fixed point in space?
 Compared to datums.

 Datums are your design’s anchors, and they’re the reason why GD&T is so practical.
 For our first hole, we care that it’s perpendicular to the bottom of the block (which will rest on the plate), so we mark the bottom of the block as datum A and mark the hole perpendicularity tolerance to datum A.

-Our second concern is the location of the hole (compared to the front and side of the block, which become our datum B and datum C), which is marked using true position (not to be confused with the Schwarzenegger thriller True Lies, a title that’s confusing enough all on its own).
+Our second concern is the location of the hole (compared to the front and side of the block, which become our datum B and datum C), which is marked using true position (not to be confused with the Schwarzenegger thriller True Lies, a title that’s an oxymoron all on it’s own).
 True position solves our square problem by giving us a radius of acceptable variation for the hole location.

-Finally, we care about the first hole slipping over a dowel pin, so it must be fairly cylindrical, and we mark the acceptable variation using cylindricity, so our first tolerance callout looks like the picture below.
+Finally, we care about the first hole slipping over a dowel pin (slip tolerance), so it must be fairly cylindrical, and we mark the acceptable variation using cylindricity, so our first tolerance callout looks like the picture below.

 Whew!
 I’m glad we’re done with that.
 But, wait!
 What about the second pin?
 Here’s where GD&T becomes even more useful.

 Because the two pins are used for alignment, we know that they will have tight tolerances, so the two pins must align with each other even more than the other features.
 We can mark the hole for the second pin in reference to the bottom, front, and side surfaces, just as with the first hole.